MengyuLi15/MengyuLi15.github.io/_pages/cv.md

 *National Research Council of Italy (CNR), Institute of Marine Sciences (ISMAR), Rome, Italy*
 Oct 2022 – Oct 2023
 Co-supervisor: Dr. Emanuele Organelli
-- Studied optical properties of suspended particles and particulate organic carbon in coastal and shelf seas
-- Conducted scattering simulations and bio-optical analyses
-- Investigated ecological responses to marine heatwaves in the northwestern Mediterranean Sea using BGC-Argo observations